Content and copyright

 All course material on the LMS is the intellectual property of the University and the teaching staff who have created it.
 Teaching materials include the subject content which you create and share with students through the LMS, such as lecture notes, powerpoint presentations, subject guides, examination marking guides, and subject readers.

 The University, under the terms of the Copyright Act, is permitted to allow third party material (such as journal articles) to be used for teaching and educational purposes, according to strict guidelines.
 A complete guide to the use of third party materials is available from the Copyright Office.
-The University Library provides a Readings Online service which can create electronic copies of your subject's Reading Pack for you to upload to your subject's LMS site.
+The University Library provides a Readings Online service which can create electronic copies of your subject's required and recommended readings for you to upload to your subject's LMS site.
 Readings Online staff will provide this material for you in strict accord with the University's copyright obligations.

 Links to external sources

 Not every resource that you wish to share with your students will be available through the University Library or in text format.
 The LMS can also be used to share external websites of interest including multimedia such as images, audio files or YouTube videos.